darthsebulba04/homeassistant/README.md

 ## Features

+### Alarm Clock
+Turn bedroom lights on at a specified time in order to wake up.

 ### Away
 Critical alerts when away if motion is detected inside.
 Also turns off all lights and sets thermostat in "eco" mode.